We’re Putting Down Roots

 Diversity, Equity + Inclusion (DEI)

-Community Garden committee meetings are held monthly from January through October (meeting dates and location will be announced prior to each meeting).
+Community Garden committee meetings will be held two-three times per year (meeting dates and location will be announced prior to each meeting).
 I understand that my participation, contribution, and ideas for the gardens are highly valued, and I am encouraged to attend.

-Garden members are expected to participate in at least two (2) community garden workdays each year.
+Garden members are required to participate in at least two (2) community garden workdays each year, as ability permits.

 Please harvest only from your assigned bed or communal space.
 Vegetables, herbs, and flowers planted in communal spaces may be harvested by any member of the community.